 Future Trends in Social Media Video

-As we look ahead, it’s clear that video will continue to dominate social media.
-However, the landscape is constantly evolving, with new technologies and user preferences shaping the future of video content.
+Video will continue to dominate social media.
+However, the scenario is constantly evolving, with new technologies and user preferences shaping the future of video content.
 Here are some trends to watch:

 The Rise of Short-Form Video Content